Warner Electric In-House 3D Printing Capability Accelerates Engineering & Manufacturing Processes

 WARNER ELECTRIC IN-HOUSE 3D PRINTING CAPABILITY ACCELERATES ENGINEERING AND MANUFACTURING PROCESSES

-With the cost of 3D printers falling significantly over the past few years, more and more companies have been able to integrate the technology into their engineering design and manufacturing workflows.
+With the cost of 3D printers falling significantly in recent years, more and more companies have been able to integrate this technology into their engineering design and manufacturing workflows.

-Warner Electric has installed a state-of-the-art 3D printer in a specially constructed temperature- and humidity-controlled room adjacent to the engineering department.
 The printer can accommodate a variety of resin materials to meet unique part specifications.
 Warner engineers can utilize the printer to generate a part within hours compared to weeks, depending on the level of machining typically required.
-The new 3D printer is used for prototyping new part designs and also for generating small quantity production parts.
+The 3D printer is used for prototyping new part designs and also for generating small quantity production parts.

-David Ebling, president of Altra Industrial Motion’s Electromagnetic Clutch Brake Group explains, “Today, rapid 3D design and 3D manufacturing technologies enable us to quickly produce complex-shaped parts to satisfy specific customer needs, with less capital investment.
-Together with quick set-up practices and single-piece flow production methods, part ‘volume’ consideration is now mostly irrelevant.”
+“Today, rapid 3D design and 3D manufacturing technologies enable us to quickly produce complex-shaped parts to satisfy specific customer needs, with less capital investment,” Altra Motion’s David Ebling explains.
+“Together, with quick set-up practices and single-piece flow production methods, part ‘volume’ consideration is now mostly irrelevant.”

-An aerospace OEM recently asked Warner Electric to review an established clutch design to determine if it could be improved and cost-reduced.
+An aerospace OEM asked Warner Electric to review an established clutch design to determine if it could be improved in a cost-effective manner.